Update analysis of $\psi(3686)\to p\bar{p}$: Summary and outlook

 \section{Summary and outlook}

 We have presented an updated analysis of the angular distribution in $\psi(3686)\to p\bar{p}$ decay, extending beyond the traditional $1+\alpha\cos^2\theta$ parameterization by explicitly incorporating the effects of transverse beam polarization and investigating potential physical sources of asymmetry.
 The analysis focused on two key contributions: the interference between the resonant $\psi(3686)$ amplitude and the two-photon exchange continuum, and the background from initial-state–final-state radiation (ISR–FSR) interference.
 A ML fit to the 1D $\cos\theta$ distribution was performed, yielding an angular parameter $\alpha = 1.00 \pm 0.03$, which is consistent with the previous BESIII measurement.
-The fit results indicate that while the contributions from the two-photon interference are small and the associated helicity amplitudes carry large uncertainties, they are non-negligible.
+The fitted contributions from the two-photon interference and the ISR–FSR background are found to be consistent with zero within uncertainties, while their inclusion is essential for a complete description of the angular distribution.
 We also estimate the statistical significance of $P_t$ measurement using the generated toy MC events.
 A significance of $5\sigma$ is achievable with about 0.1 million events when $P_t \geq 0.2$.
 A significant outcome of incorporating transverse polarization is the prediction of a distinct $\sin(2\phi)$ modulation in the azimuthal distribution, which clearly deviates from a flat phase-space expectation.

 Our work highlights the limitations of 1D angular analyses and underscores the importance of a full 2D $(\cos\theta, \phi)$ approach to disentangle the complex dynamics at play.
 The observed $\sin(2\phi)$ modulation, directly linked to transverse beam polarization, serves as a new observable sensitive to the interference between the resonant and non-resonant amplitudes.
 Future analyses with higher statistics should implement such a 2D angular fit.
 This would not only allow for a more precise and simultaneous extraction of the polar asymmetry parameter $\alpha$ and the $\phi$-modulation coefficients but also enable a direct constraint on the transverse polarization degree $P_t$ from the baryon decay data itself, providing a valuable cross-check with other calibration processes like $e^+e^-\to \mu^+\mu^-$.